Trade Execution Flow as the Underlying Source of Market Dynamics: Introduction

 \item Strong form: Whether such an automated trading machine can exist based solely on transaction sequences --- for instance, the historical time series of market observation triples: (time, execution price, shares traded).
 In this information, supply and demand are matched for every observation: at time $t$, trader $A$ sold $v$ shares of a security at price $P$ to trader $B$ and received $vP$ dollars.
 Such a strategy can utilize only information about volume and execution flows. \end{itemize}

 In this paper, we focus on determining information about the future solely from a sequence of past execution triples: (time,execution price,shares traded).
-The main result of our previous works \cite{2015arXiv151005510G,2016arXiv160204423G} is that it is the share execution flow $I=dV/dt$, rather than the share trading volume $V$, that drives the market (see Figs. 2 and 3 of Ref. \cite{2016arXiv160204423G}: the asset price exhibits singularities at high $I$, whereas no price singularity occurs at the maximal volume price -- the median of the price-volume distribution).
+The main observations of our previous works \cite{2015arXiv151005510G,2016arXiv160204423G} is that it is the share execution flow $I=dV/dt$, rather than the share trading volume $V$, that drives the market \cite{2016arXiv160204423G} (see Fig. \ref{ntPlotChart} below: the asset price exhibits singularities at high $I$, whereas no price singularity occurs at the maximal volume price -- the median of the price-volume distribution).
 In other words, it is the execution flow $I=dV/dt$, not the traded volume, that drives the market.
 This perspective differs significantly from the commonly studied\cite{bucci2019crossover} concept of \href{https://en.wikipedia.org/wiki/Market_impact\#Market_impact_cost}{market impact}.
 The situation is analogous to the difference between Newtonian and Aristotelian dynamics: force causes acceleration vs force causes velocity.
+This difference is clearly demonstrated in Fig. \ref{ntPlotChart} below.